| Biography

 inspired by the drawings in old murals and adapted them into his

+work by tracing their designs.
 Ithipol gained widespread acclaim for his giant murals "Legend

 of Eternal Fire and Water" at the Siam Commercial Bank Head Office